peaBerberian/wasp-hls/doc/API/Position_Control/getMinimumPosition.md

 want to exploit HTML properties), you may obtain the offset between the two through the [getMediaOffset method](./getMediaOffset.md).

-## For live contents
+## For live contents and other non-VoD contents

-When playing a live content, the minimum reachable position might increase over time as old data may become progressively unavailable.
+When playing some types of contents such as live contents, the minimum reachable position might increase over time as old data may become progressively unavailable.

+To be alerted when the minimum position changes, you may want to listen to the `contentInfoUpdate` [event](../Player_Events.md) which sends a `minimumPosition` property reflecting that new minimum position as a payload.

-It should be noted that in this scenario, the value returned by `getMinimumPosition` might update, but will only do so gradually, e.g. once one of the Media Playlist is updated.
+It should be noted that in this evoked scenario, the value returned by `getMinimumPosition` might change, but will only do so gradually, e.g. once one of the Media Playlist is updated.
 This might be counter-intuitive if for example you expect the minimum position to increase linearly (for example a 1 second increase every seconds) over time.